• Skip to primary navigation

 Another way to make the ground meat break up into a more consistent blend is to cook it in a saucepan and add about one-half cups of water per pound of meat.

 Break up the meat with a wooden spoon to start separating the pieces.
 Keep your stove on medium-high heat to simmer the water.
-Give the meat a stir every few minutes and cook until the water has mostly evaporated and the meat is browned.
+Stir the meat every few minutes and cook until the water has mostly evaporated and the meat is browned.

-Once the meat has browned, you can add in the spices and a little more water and continue with the directions in the recipe card.
+Once the meat has browned, you can add in the spices and a little more water and continue with the directions on the recipe card.

-This method will take more cook time but will generally give you excellent results.
+This method will take more cooking time but will generally give you excellent results.
 And it is also a way to make a big batch of perfect taco meat.

 What Ground Meat To Use